AdobeDocs/pass.en/help/authentication/integration-guide-programmers/legacy/sdks/ios-tvos-sdk/iostvos-sdk-cookbook.md

 1. Call [getAuthorization()](#$getAuthZ) to initiate the authorization flow.

     * **Dependency:** Valid ResourceID(s) agreed upon with the MVPD(s).
     * Resource IDs should be the same as those used on any other devices or platforms, and will be the same across MVPDs.
-For information on Resource IDs, see [Identifying Protected Resources](/help/authentication/integration-guide-programmers/features-standard/entitlements/protected-resources.md#identifiers)
+For information on Resource IDs, see [Resource Identifier](/help/authentication/integration-guide-programmers/features-standard/entitlements/decisions.md#resource-identifier)

 1. Validate authentication and authorization.